millerker76/Pewlett_Hackard_Analysis/README.md

   There are many baby-boomer age employees who will be retiring in a large wave at Pewlett-Hackard, similarly to other organizations throughout the country, and the company needs to know how many employees per job title are eligible to retire.

-* In addition, there's a need for newer and younger employees to gain the knowledge and experience of the retirement eligible staff, management has requested that this   identify employees who are eligible for mentorship opportunities.
+* In addition, there's a need for newer and younger employees to gain the knowledge and experience of the retirement-eligible staff, management has requested that this   analysis identify employees who are eligible for mentorship opportunities.

 ### Data Description